osodevops/openshift-confluent/okd/install.md

 #### 1.2.4 `openshift-install` pull secret input

 The pull secret.
 Red Hat's (or should that now be Big Blue Hat?) "entitlement key" for accessing their paid-for registries (currently `registry.redhat.io`) which provide images which they actively scan/curate.
-This is currently a legal grey area, in that you are free to download an "official" pull secret via the Red Hat Developer Program (such as when you download the one-node Code Ready Container bundle, which allows you to bring up OpenShift on your laptop or something; much like minikube), but who knows when IBM will come calling (telemetry is actually pumped back to Red Hat on OpenShift/OKD - can be disabled).
+This is currently a legal grey area, in that you are free to download an "official" pull secret via the Red Hat Developer Program (such as when you download the one-node Code Ready Container bundle, which allows you to bring up OpenShift on your laptop or something; much like minikube) and use it for OpenShift/OKD, but who knows when IBM will come calling (telemetry is actually pumped back to Red Hat on OpenShift/OKD - can be disabled).
 If this is deployed at a customer and they've been using a pull secret to which they are sort of legally not entitled, then it could spell trouble.

 The best way forward is to use a `NULL` pull secret: